hoodiecrow/ConsTcl/README.md

 }
 ```

+The `expand-for/and` procedure expands the `for/and` macro.
+It returns an `and`
+construct containing the iterations of the first clause (multiple clauses
+isn't implemented yet).

 ```
 proc ::constcl::expand-for/and {exps env} {
     set res [do-for $exps $env]
     return [list [MkSymbol "and"] {*}$res]
 }
 ```

+The `expand-for/list` procedure expands the `for/list` macro.
+It returns a `list`
+construct containing the iterations of the first clause (multiple clauses
+isn't implemented yet).

 ```
 proc ::constcl::expand-for/list {exps env} {